click her to return to the home page at any time

 .shingle oven... .....

 At all times mindful of sound ecological harvesting practices, we shall identify and harvest a number of these nutritionally rich salad plants to create a healthy seasonal salad.
 Of course, despite the claims of extreme elements, the body can unlock the nutrient potential of plants other than those consumed exclusively in their raw state.
 Foraging, generally, should be about finding balance, not just ecologically within the connected web of inter-relational life systems, but also in terms of the ingestion of foraged foods.
 Many nutrients are best absorbed only when a plant is cooked.
-So, finding the best available spring greens we will endeavour to wok the wild, get creative and give full reign to the beneficial harmonious blending of the plants we find with respect to their full aesthetic, nutritional and gastronomic potential - with out forgetting desert, of course.
+So, finding the best available spring greens we will endeavour to wok the wild, get creative and give full reign to the beneficial harmonious blending of the plants we find with respect to their full aesthetic, nutritional and gastronomic potential - with out forgetting dessert, of course.

 gingko..... .....